 The Royal Commission’s focus is on the period between January 1950 and December 1999, with an underlying discretion to consider abuse and neglect that occurred beyond that timeframe.
 As well as looking backwards to determine what happened in the past, the Royal Commission will also seek to identify what needs to change to prevent any abuse or neglect from happening again in the future.

-The Royal Commission is set to run over several years, with an initial report to be provided by December 2020 and a final report to be delivered before January 2023.
+The Royal Commission has been running over several years, with its final report to be delivered in June 2023.

 How Police is involved

 In its broad terms of reference, the scope of the Royal Commission includes abuse or neglect which occurred in “transitional and law enforcement settings” – including Police cells, Police custody, and transportation to and from other places of care.